pakhijain22/CODEWEAVE/README.md

-# CODEWEAVE
+# CodeWeave
-CodeWeave is a real-time collaborative code editor that enables multiple users to write, edit, and share code simultaneously.
-It features live synchronization, syntax highlighting, and seamless collaboration to improve teamwork and coding productivity.
-Features
-Real-time collaborative coding
-Multi-user code editing
-Live synchronization of changes
-Syntax highlighting for better readability
-Responsive and user-friendly interface
-Seamless team collaboration
-Problem Statement

-Developers often face challenges while collaborating remotely on code.
-Traditional methods involve sharing files repeatedly, leading to delays and version conflicts.
-CodeWeave addresses this problem by enabling multiple users to work on the same codebase in real time.
+CodeWeave is a collaborative code editor inspired by VS Code and Google Docs, designed to allow multiple users to work on the same codebase in real time.
+The vision includes features such as live collaboration, conflict resolution, code sharing, and team communication.

+Currently, this project contains only the frontend implementation built using HTML, CSS, and JavaScript.
+Real-time collaboration features using technologies like Socket.IO and backend integration are planned for future development.

-Tech Stack
+### Tech Stack

-Frontend
-HTML
+* HTML
-CSS
+* CSS
-JavaScript
+* JavaScript

-Backend
-Node.js
-Express.js
-Real-Time Communication
-Socket.IO
-How It Works
-Users join a shared coding session.
-Multiple participants can edit code simultaneously.
-Changes are synchronized instantly across all connected users.
-Users can collaborate without manually sharing updated files.
-Future Enhancements
+### Future Features

-Integrated chat system
-Code execution environment
-AI-powered code suggestions
-Version history tracking
-Voice and video collaboration
-Project Goals
-Improve team collaboration
-Reduce code-sharing delays
-Enable efficient remote coding sessions
-Provide a smooth real-time editing experience
+* Real-time collaborative editing
+* Multi-user workspaces
+* Conflict resolution system
+* Code sharing and communication tools
+* Backend and database integration